These Best Water Sports in Bali That are Sure to Give you an Adrenaline Rush

 9. Rolling Donut

 A relatively new addition to this list is the rolling doughnut.
 A doughnut-shaped raft pulled by a speedboat cruises over the water, giving you a fun-filled ride over the waves.
 Two-seater doughnut rafts provide a greater adrenaline rush due to their lightweight and are ideal for youngsters or solo travellers.
 Four-seaters are more stable and suitable for families.
-This activity is offered at Tanjung Benoa Beach.
+This water sport in Bali is offered at Tanjung Benoa Beach.